 The PPF and CRI ratings on LED Grow Lights are often a little lower than CMH.
 Growers get around this sometimes by ‘scrogging’ so shorter plants with higher yields are grown, getting around the PPF issue.
 This might mean a wider floor area and more lights.
 If you are willing to spend good money on a decent LED light then you will find a better CRI rating.

 A good LED grow light system is going to allow you to spend less time worrying about lighting variables and more on the other complexities of your indoor grow.
 A good LED may still cost a little more than a CMH grow light system but operational costs soon claw back the investment.

 What Does China Have to Do with LED Grow Lights?

 Yes, MaryJane knows that CMH grow lights sometimes cost less and can reach more plants per unit.
 They are marginally better in light spectrum and canopy penetration but she doesn’t have to change out the bulbs according to the growing phase.
-With the operating costs included, CMH lights are losing ground to the LED newcomers.
-Chinese companies are now producing cheaper but still high quality full spectrum LED grow lights.
+With the operating costs included, CMH lights have been losing ground to the LED newcomers and are now rarely recommended.
+Chinese companies are now producing cheaper but still high-quality full-spectrum LED grow lights.
 And some of the Chinese companies, such as Mars Hydro, have US service centers for any problems that might occur.

-As LED systems have improved, they are slowly killing off CMH just like CMH lighting killed traditional metal halide and HPS a few years back.
-MaryJane sez that a good LED grow light system is pretty much equal to CMH.
-In a few months as the tech improves, LED Grow Lights will be king of the indoor farm.
+As LED systems have improved, they are steadily killing off CMH just like CMH lighting killed traditional metal halide and HPS a few years back.
+MaryJane sez that a good LED grow light system is now a much better option than CMH and is now the king for indoor lighting.